Alternatives to payday loans

 Breaking the cycle

-If you feel trapped in a cycle which may lead you to unwillingly take out a payday loan in the future but not right now here's a summary of three strategies we've looked at to break that cycle:
+For those that feel trapped in a cycle which may lead them to unwillingly take out a payday loan in the future but not right now here's a summary of three strategies we've looked at to break that cycle:

 We also found three good options for those looking for an alternative to a payday loan right now: